Supercom-428/Ken_BSC/README.md

 Hello, Ken.

-For a good communication, we can discuss more details via skype, telegram and so on...
+For a good communication, we can DISCUSS and CALL more details via skype, telegram and so on...

 Freelancer.com chat is boring and insensitive.